kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *spreading false rumours about staff members*

 ### HOSTILE OR RUDE ATTITUDES
 > Employees allege that the organization's culture is full of hostile or rude attitudes.
 It might be common for personnel to behave in a way that is perceived as disrespectful or offensive.
 Employees might be unkind or unpleasant towards each other, overly aggressive, condescending, or abusive.
-Work in such a hostile environment is not only stressful but also affects the individual and organizational performance.
+Work in such a hostile environment is not only stressful but also affects individual and organizational performance.

 __Exemplary statements reported by employees:__